 However, this complexity is accompanied by an escalating array of challenges.

 In an era marked by globalization and interdependence, supply chains grapple with geopolitical shifts, natural disasters, and technological disruptions that amplify uncertainties, exposing vulnerabilities within supply networks.
-Recognizing these challenges, the concept of supply chain resilience emerges as a critical paradigm.
+Recognizing these challenges, the concept of supply chain resilience emerges as a critical paradigm to mitigate uncertainties and vulnerabilities within supply networks.

 As disruptions become more frequent and impactful, understanding and implementing supply chain resilience are imperative for businesses seeking sustainable success in today's dynamic environment.